 Traders can use this information to help identify entry and exit points for their trades – sell when prices break through key levels of support or buy when prices push up through areas of resistance.
 These stock chart patterns can also be used with other indicators, such as moving averages, to provide traders with additional trading signals.

-The vertical volume indicator is important for traders to gauge the strength or weakness of a given stock.
-On TradingView, the vertical volume indicator is one of the standard indicators to assess supply and demand in a market.
+The vertical volume indicator is important for traders to gauge a stock’s strength or weakness.
+On TradingView, the vertical volume indicator is a standard indicator for assessing supply and demand in a market.

 The vertical volume indicator displays the amount of buying or selling activity in a given time frame, helping traders quickly identify supply and demand.
 This can be an additional confirmation signal for trade entry and exit points.
 This indicator is also useful in identifying divergences between price and volume.

-When you combine the standard vertical volume bars and the Session Volume Profile, you get a 360-degree view of supply at any time frame at any price.
+When you combine the standard vertical volume bars with the Session Volume Profile, you get a 360-degree view of supply across any time frame and price.

 Bonus Indicator: MOSES

 My testing shows that one of the most accurate indicators available on TradingView is the MOSES indicator, which I personally developed.
 MOSES combines several moving averages (MA) and uses price action percentage moves to tune entry and exit signals.
-This unique indicator considers the price data and historical market trends, momentum, and volatility to give traders more accurate entries.
+This unique indicator considers price data, historical market trends, momentum, and volatility to provide traders with more accurate entry points.

-MOSES is designed to work on a weekly timeframe and has high accuracy on broad market indexes, such as the Nasdaq 100 and the S&P 500.
+MOSES is designed to operate on a weekly timeframe and delivers high accuracy for broad market indexes, such as the Nasdaq 100 and the S&P 500.

 It’s fast and reliable, giving traders more confidence in their decisions.
 Additionally, this indicator is designed only for long trades on a weekly timeframe and has produced a 66.67% win ratio and a 712% return since 1996.
 MOSES is the only indicator on this list that is not free but is available here for $199.